The Geometry and Calculus of Losses: Preliminaries

 where we used the 0-homogeneity of $\subdiff\agauge_S$ (Proposition \ref{prop:subdiff-zero-homog}) to obtain $\subdiff\agauge_S(\varfrac{x}{\agauge_{S}(x)}) = \subdiff\agauge_S(x)$.
 Since $S$ is shady we can apply the bipolar theorem \eqref{eq:bipolar_theorem} to obtain the equivalent condition for all $x^*\in\dom(\agauge_{S^\apolar})$:

 Finally observe

 which concludes the proof. \end{proof}

 \begin{lemma} Suppose $S\in\shdy(\bnch)$.
 Then $\agauge_S$ is strictly concave if and only if $S$ is strictly convex. \end{lemma} \begin{proof} We show the sufficient condition using a proof by contradiction.
-Assume $\agauge_S$ is strictly convex.
+Assume (for the contradiction) $\agauge_S$ is strictly convex.
 If $S$ is not strictly convex there exists $x,y\in S$ and $t\in(0,1)$ such that $tx + (1-t)y\in\bd(S)$.
 Since $S$ is convex it follows that $\relint(S)$ is convex.
 And so it must be the case that $x,y\in\bd(S)$.
-Since $S$ is shady, and by hypothesis $\agauge_S$ is strictly convex, then
+Since $S$ is shady, and by hypothesis $\agauge_S$ is strictly convex, it follows that

 which is absurd.
 Thus $S$ is strictly convex.